Binary-Bats/Xpense_Bot/README.md

 To try it out yourself, just follow the steps below:
 * Save this number as Xpense Bot - [Here](https://wa.me/14155238886)

-* Send "join noise-factor" to get connected to Twilio Api.
+* Send "join wind-bicycle" to get connected to Twilio Api.

 * Pin this chat to the top for faster accessibility.